quocdang1998/merlin/docs/source/installation.rst

    cd build
    make -j

-On Windows, because MSVC pre-defines environment variables, compilation inside Visual Studio application is strongly recommended.
+On Windows, it is highly recommended to compile the library within the Visual Studio application.
+Inside the

-Inside the application:
+application:

 1. Configure CMake: **Project** :fa:`caret-right` **Configure merlin**